yaronday/nano_dev_utils/README.md

 * **`import_mod_from_lib(self, library: str, module_name: str) -> ModuleType | Any`**: Lazily imports a module from a specified library and caches it.
     * `library` (str): The name of the library (e.g., "os", "requests").
     * `module_name` (str): The name of the module to import within the library (e.g., "path", "get").
     * Returns the imported module.
-If the module has already been imported, it returns the cached instance.
+If the module has already been imported, it returns a cached instance.
     * Raises `ImportError` if the module cannot be found.

 #### Example Usage: